thedarkwriter/courseware-lms-content/courses/puppet_dns.md

 	b.
 DNS.template.erb
 	c. **resolve.conf.erb**
 	d. resolve.template.pp
-3. Which of the following are classes within the DNS module?
-	a.
-DNS
-	b.
-DNS::Config
-	c. **Resolver
-	d.
-Resolve

 4. True or False.
 Resolver parameters should always be set in the resolver.conf file. **False**

 5. True or False.
 The local node copy of the nameserver file is the basis for desired state enforcement. **False**

 ## References ##